logix-software/frontend-assessment/README.md

 # Vue/Tailwind Skills Assessment

 Welcome to Logix Software!
 This exercise is designed to evaluate your experience with Vue.js, Tailwind CSS, and JavaScript by developing a product list feature.
 You will be replicating a component based on a Figma design and populating it using an API call.
+This project utilizes Nuxt.js, and you can find its documentation [here](https://nuxt.com/).

 ## Objective